prasants/QuantLite/ROADMAP.md

 **Design law:** Every visualisation, matplotlib or Plotly, follows Stephen Few's principles without exception.
 Maximum data-ink ratio, direct labels, muted palette, no chartjunk.
 This is not a feature; it is a constraint on everything we build.

+**Target users:**

+- **Quant researchers** doing their own strategy development.
+They get: data connectors, fat-tail-native analytics, honest backtesting, ergodicity tools.
+The stuff they would otherwise cobble together from six different libraries, none of which talk to each other.
+- **Institutional risk teams** looking for a drop-in toolkit.
+They get: regime-aware VaR/CVaR, contagion metrics (CoVaR, MES), stress testing, factor decomposition, auto-generated tearsheets.
+The stuff they currently pay Bloomberg or Axioma for, or build in-house and never maintain.

+The common thread is the philosophy: if your tools assume Gaussian, they are lying to you.
+The researcher cares because they want correct answers.
+The risk team cares because their regulator cares.
+The API is designed so a researcher can use individual functions in a notebook, and a risk team can use the higher-level pipeline as a drop-in workflow.
+Same library, different depth.

 ---

 ## v0.2 (current)